SVUCE-Programmers/phase-one-2018/README.md

 Coding club schedule, resources, activities for 2018

 ## Vision:
-To make SVUCE students standout in national and world competitions / hackathon with multi-disciplinary projects, research in a fun, interactive and collaborative way.
+To make SVUCE students standout in national and world competitions / hackathon with multi-disciplinary projects, research in a fun, interactive way and collaborative with other departments of Sri Venkateswara University.

 ## Mission:
 To give students the ability to implement their technical ideas, give freshmen students overview of computer science and programming, and organizing workshops or sessions on competitive programming, GSoC, ACM-ICPC, etc.